OPEC Cuts Supply by 2.0 (really 1.0) Million b/d in November

 In a surprise decision, OPEC+ announced a 2 million b/d supply cut in November, exceeding the market expectation of a 1 million b/d cut.
 However, a supply cut of 2.0 million b/d will translate to only 1.08 million b/d coming mainly from Saudi Arabia (520,000 b/d), Iraq (140,000 b/d), the UAE (185,000 b/d) and Kuwait (120,000 b/d).
-Further cuts will come from Algeria, Gabon, Oman, and Brunei totaling an additional 115,000 b/d.
+Further cuts will come from Algeria, Gabon, Oman, and Brunei, totaling an additional 115,000 b/d.
 The remaining OPEC+ countries, including Russia, will not see a change in production as the new quotas are still higher than their current production levels.
 This agreement is explicitly for November but could extend beyond November.
 The broader declaration of cooperation that was set to expire in December was extended through the end of 2023.

 OPEC operates one month in advance and tries to preempt the market.
-The risk of regional recessions is rising and key Asian markets that are essential for Arab Gulf producers are showing signs of weakness.
-Although we expect a fairly hefty increase in Chinese crude demand in 2023, the concern about Asian oil demand is more short term.
+The risk of regional recessions is rising, and key Asian markets that are essential for Arab Gulf producers are showing signs of weakness.
+Although we expect a fairly hefty increase in Chinese crude demand in 2023, the concern about Asian oil demand is more short-term.

 Spare crude oil productive capacity is also an issue.
-With little left even among the largest producers, OPEC risks the inability to deal with future shortages if they were to arise.
+With little left among the largest producers, OPEC risks the inability to deal with future shortages if they arise.
 But given the assumption of recession, which should lower oil demand, concern about spare capacity seems to be a little bit of window dressing for the deal.
 OPEC is essentially using the opportunity to marginally recalibrate the quotas and record just a bit more spare capacity.

 The member countries also seem to think they need to prop up the price, but the ban on Russian imports to the EU will likely do that anyway.
 The question that arises now is what happens in December when Russian supplies are at risk.
 Do the Gulf countries reverse course and provide volumes to Europe?